Last Updated on March 30, 2021 by Lori

 Other Snack Ideas

-This is our favorite cooler because it has the cup holders on top and has wheels.
+This is our favorite cooler because it has cup holders on top and has wheels.
 This cooler is taller and not as wide so it doesn’t take up as much room when packing the trunk or truck.

-9. Pack Your Road Trip Car Kit
+Road Trip Essentials To Pack On Your Road Trip

 Don’t forget to bring along these important items on your Road Trip!
-First Aid Kit –

 It’s important to remember a good first aid kit for your Road Trip.